 This post may contain affiliate links.
 Please read our disclosure policy.

-Are you searching for delightful breakfast recipes perfect for one or two people?
-Our collection includes a fluffy short stack of pancakes, a golden-brown single waffle, a savory breakfast casserole, and moist, flavorful Morning Glory Muffins.
-Each of these dishes is tailored for smaller servings without sacrificing taste or quality.
+Looking for breakfast recipes made just for one or two?
+Try our fluffy pancakes, golden-brown waffle, savory breakfast casserole, or flavorful Morning Glory Muffins.
+Each recipe is perfectly portioned for smaller servings.

-• Customizable: Add fruits, nuts, or syrups to make it your own.
+• Customizable: Top it with fruits, nuts, or your favorite syrups to make it your own.

 RELATED: 20 Breakfast Recipes That Are Worth Waking Up To